descartes-underwriting/app-technical-test/README.md

 Create a simple 3-tier application to manage contacts.

-The application shoudl allow the user to:
+The application should allow the user to:

 1. List the existing contacts
 2. View the details of a contact